pantheon-systems/decoupled-kit-js/.changeset/fluffy-peaches-confess.md

 '@pantheon-systems/next-wordpress-starter': minor
 ---

-Remove pantheon logo for cards that doesn't have featured image and use a generic gradient instead
+Remove pantheon logo for cards that don't have featured image, and use a generic gradient instead